niklaas/www-niklaas-eu/content/2018-05-10-unattended-upgrades.md

 title: "Unattended Upgrades"
 date: 2018-05-10T21:49:31+02:00

+taxonomies:
   tags: ["Debian", "sysadmin", "upgrades", "security", "crontab"]
 ---

 In some cases it makes sense to install upgrades of packages automatically.
 This